-If you have ever been pulled over under suspicion of drinking and driving in Florida, there is a good chance you have been asked to undergo a breathalyzer test.
+If you have ever been pulled over under suspicion of drinking and driving, there is a good chance you have been asked to undergo a breath alcohol test.
 As the preferred method of gauging a driver’s blood alcohol content (BAC) in the state, breath tests are the norm in Florida.
 Here is everything you need to know.

 How Do Breathalyzer Tests Work?

 Breathalyzers are instruments used by law enforcement to estimate the alcohol content in a person’s bloodstream.
-In Florida, they are most often used to determine whether a driver is operating a vehicle while intoxicated.
+They are most often used to determine whether a driver is operating a vehicle while intoxicated.
+Law enforcement may also request a urine test to detect controlled substances, emphasizing the mandatory nature of urine tests under Florida law.

 Breathalyzers utilize three technologies to measure BAC.
 They include: